SamuelAj07/Data-Performance-Survey/README.md

 What was done;

-a.
-Standardized Categories
+✅ Standardized Categories

-b.
-Dealt with blanks and errors
+✅ Dealt with blanks and errors

-c.
-Normalizing values
+✅ Normalizing values

-d.
-Separating cells
+✅ Separating cells

-e.
-Replacing values
+✅ Replacing values

-f.
-Ensuring consistency across the board
+✅ Ensuring consistency across the board

 ## Data Overview